turbot/steampipe-plugin-azure/docs/tables/azure_compute_disk_metric_read_ops.md

 # Table: azure_compute_disk_metric_read_ops

-GCP Monitoring Metrics provide data about the performance of your systems.
-The `azure_compute_disk_metric_read_ops` table provides metric statistics at 5 minute intervals for the most recent 5 days.
+GCP Monitoring metrics provide data about the performance of your systems.
+The `azure_compute_disk_metric_read_ops` table provides metric statistics at 5 minutes intervals for the most recent 5 days.

 ## Examples